myorb/serverless-v3-openapi/README.md

 It should return `ServerlessOpenAPIDocumentation` as one of the plugins on the list.

 > Note: Add this plugin _after_ `serverless-offline` to prevent issues with `String.replaceAll` being overridden incorrectly.

+## From author

+I'm using this plugin to generate Openapi from typescript, for that, I'm using ts-json-schema-generator and generating schema draft-07.
+In OpenApi v3.1.0 it is possible to load schemas as components without any hassle, but currently, https://editor.swagger.io/ didn't support v 3.1.0.
+So this is my hack to have working documentation!

 ## License